agda/agda-stdlib/README.md

 [issue](https://github.com/agda/agda-stdlib/issues/new) if there's a particular module you feel could do with some more documentation.

-- You can browse the library's source code in glorious clickable html [here](https://agda.github.io/agda-stdlib/README.html).
+- You can browse the library's source code in glorious clickable HTML [here](https://agda.github.io/agda-stdlib/README.html).

-- Finally you can get an overview of the entire library by looking at the [index](https://agda.github.io/agda-stdlib/) which lists every module it contains (minus any deprecated modules).
+- Finally, you can get an overview of the entire library by looking at the [index](https://agda.github.io/agda-stdlib/), which lists every module it contains (minus any deprecated modules).

 ## Installation instructions